 In 1223/5, the Crown issued an order that a gaol be constructed in the town, due to rising levels of crime.
 This was to be in addition the he existing dungeon in The Castle.
-However, by the end of the thirteenth century, the gaol had still not been built, following an appeal by William de Valences against the order.
+However, by the end of the thirteenth century, the gaol had still not been built, following an appeal by the governor of Hertford Castle, William de Valences, against the order.

 A new gaol was built about 1702 on what is now the site of the present Corn Exchange (at this time Market Street did not exist).
 This was apparently less than satisfactory and in 1729 a severe outbreak of smallpox drew attention to its state and from that time onwards Hertford's resident attributed the town's constant epidemics to the gaol.
 It was in a constant state of disrepair with no ventilation.

 In 1775 an Act of Parliament authorised the construction of a new gaol.
 Yet it was another two years before a site off Ware Road was purchased for £500 and a further £6000 raised for it's construction.
 It accomodated 70 male and 10 female prisoners, both criminals and debtors, and included day rooms, excersising yards and a house for the Govenor, Mr.Cornelius Willson, and another for the Chaplain.
 It was Mr.Willson who, in 1790, persuaded the Justices that the old bridewell in Back Street, where vagabonds and indigent people were set to work, was overcrowded and insanitary and that the old buildings should be abandoned and an extention made to the gaol premises to include the bridewell.

 In 1879 the Baker Street Gaol was closed and prisoners thereafter were lodged in St.Albans.
 In 1888 the gaol was demolished and terraced housing built.